-This requirement may be waived by the decision making body if the applicant can prove that the tower will not be readily visible from neighboring residential structures, or if the applicant can prove that a significant area proposed to be served would otherwise not be provided personal wireless services by the subject carrier, including proving that there are no viable, technically feasible, environmentally equivalent or superior alternative sites outside the prohibited and restricted areas designated in Section 13.10.661(b) and 13.10.661(c). • --- --- -- --
+This requirement may be waived by the decision making body if the applicant can prove that the tower will not be readily visible from neighboring residential structures, or if the applicant can prove that a significant area proposed to be served would otherwise not be provided personal wireless services by the subject carrier, including proving that there are no viable, technically feasible, environmentally equivalent or superior alternative sites outside the prohibited and restricted areas designated in Section 13.10.661(b) and 13.10.661(c). -- -- -- --

-Evaluation Meets criteria Does not meet Urban Designer's

-Criteria in code (🖌) criteria (🖌) Evaluation

-1 1 1

-1

-l

-All telecommunication towers shall be self- supporting monopoles except where satisfactory evidence is submitted to the appropriate decision-making body that a non-monopole (such as a guyed or lattice tower) is required or NIA

-environmentally superior.

-All guy wires must be sheathed for their entire length with a plastic or other suitable covering.
-N/A

-Support Facilities

-The County strongly encourages all support facilities, such as equipment shelters, to be placed in underground vaults, so as to minimize visual impacts.
-NIA

-Any support facilities not placed underground shall be located and designed to minimize their visibility and, if appropriate, disguise their purpose to make them less prominent.
-These structures should be no taller than twelve (12) feet in height, and shall be designed to blend with existing architecture and/or the natural surroundings in the area or shall be screened from sight by mature landscaping. ~
+Evaluation Meets criteria Does not meet Orban Criteria in code ( ✓ ) criteria ( ✓ ) Designer's Evaluation DESIGN REVIEW CRITERIA Non-flammable Materials All wireless communication facilities shall be In code (♥) criteria (♥) Designer's Evaluation DESIGN REVIEW CRITERIA Non-flammable Materials All wireless communication facilities shall be Image: Communication facilities shall be DESIGN REVIEW CRITERIA Non-flammable Materials All wireless communication facilities shall be Non-flammable Materials All wireless communication facilities shall be constructed of non-flammable material, unless specifically approved and conditioned by the County to be otherwise (e.g., when a wooden structure may be lower lype All telecommunication towers shall be self-supporting submitted to the appropriate decision making body that a non-monopole (such as a gived or lattice towor) is required or environmentally superior All auv wires must be sheathed for their entire length with a plastic or other suitable covering.
+Support Facilities The County strongly encourages all support facilities, N/A such as equipment shelters, to be placed in underground vaults, so as to minimize visual impacts.
+Any support facilities not placed underground shall be N/A located and designed to minimize their visibility and, if appropriate, disguise their purpose to make them less twelve (12) feet in height, and shall be designed to blend with existing architecture and/or the natural surroundings in the area or shall be screened from sight by mature landscaping.
+Exterior Finish All support facilities, poles, towers, antenna supports, antennas, and other components of communication facilities shall be of a color approved by the decision making body.
+Components of a wireless communication facility which will be viewed against solis, trees, or grasslands, shall be of a color or colors consistent with these landscapes